About Legionnaires’ Disease (Legionella)

 Symptoms

-Symptoms are similar to other types of pneumonia (lung infection), such as:
+The symptoms are similar to other types of pneumonia.
+Symptoms include:

 • Cough